 8. Savage River Reservoir

-The Savage River Reservoir is a 360-acre storage reservoir near Cumberland, Maryland.
+The Savage River Reservoir is a 360-acre (1.45 square kilometer) storage reservoir near Cumberland, Maryland.
 The most popular species living here are largemouth bass, smallmouth bass, and rainbow trout.
 It’s small and intimate, perfect for learning to canoe and having a relaxed time on the water.
 Trout Unlimited rated Savage River Reservoir as one of the top five Maryland fishing waters and one of the top 100 lakes in April 2009.
 The clear water of the Savage River below the dam is prized for its canoeing competitions.
 The Savage River mainly feeds into the reservoir, offering fishing and paddling opportunities in a stunning wilderness setting.
 There are two boat launches near the dam that allows easy access.

 7. Little Seneca Lake

-Little Seneca Lake, which comprises 505 acres (2.04 km2), is located near Boyds, Maryland.
+Little Seneca Lake, which comprises 505 acres (2.04 square kilometers), is located near Boyds, Maryland.
 Black Hill Regional Park’s main attraction is this lovely lake, and if you enjoy photography or wildlife watching, you will find much to do here.
 The lake provides emergency water to Metropolitan Washington, D.C., and other commercial uses.
 Fishing (largemouth bass, tiger muskie, bluegill, and channel catfish are the most typical catches), kayaking, and birding are just a few of the leisure activities available.
 The nearby park also has some beautiful hiking and horseback riding routes.

 6. Triadelphia Reservoir

-Another sprawling reservoir is the Triadelphia Reservoir, covering a surface size of 800 acres (3.24 km2).
+Another sprawling reservoir is the Triadelphia Reservoir, covering a surface size of 800 acres (3.24 square kilometers).
 Triadelphia Reservoir sits in Brookeville, Maryland, on the Patuxent River between Howard and Montgomery counties.
 It’s ideal for a relaxing afternoon in the woods.
 You need to get permission to launch your boat on the lake, while motorized or self-propelled boats are always welcome.
 However, swimming is unlikely due to the high prevalence of blue-green algae in the lake.